Alfredwooden/Alfredwooden/README.md

 # Hello stranger, I'm Alfred. 👋

-### Frontend developer and also a halfling who rides barbarians in D&D 🎲🧙‍♂️
+### Frontend developer and also a halfling who rides barbarians in D&D 🎲 🧙‍♂️

  - 🌱- I'm Learning everything I can 🤣.
- - 🥅 - My 2022 Goals: be more active on github.
  - 🗺 - Currently living in Argentina.
  - ⚡️ - Fact: I'm a big fan of videogames 🕹, and I spend almost all my time on them 😜.